majestic/PHP-API-Connector/README.md

 ====================

 Use the https://majestic.com connectors to access web data from one of the largest web indexes available.
-The Majestic® search engine is mainly used to instantly provide Flow Metrics® which evaluate the any page on the Internet in scores between 0 and 100.
+The Majestic® search engine is mainly used to instantly provide Flow Metric® scores which evaluate the any page on the Internet in scores between 0 and 100.

 For set up
 ---------------